polychromatic/polychromatic-docs/pages/config-effects.md

 be retained across power cycles.
 However, newer hardware may default to an effect until OpenRazer and/or Polychromatic has started.

+OpenRazer 3.0 introduced persistence.
+This can be turned off within Polychromatic via _Tools → OpenRazer → Configure_.

 ---